- Director of Athletics

 As an integrated part of the Royal Military College, the Athletic Department supports the mission of RMC by providing operationally oriented physical education, competitive intramural sports, varsity and recreational club programmes for officer-cadets.
 These programmes provide extensive leadership development opportunities in an atmosphere that helps instill the values of the Canadian Forces, the College and the Department.
 This is achieved through mandatory Cadet involvement in physically and mentally challenging activities.

-The Athletic Component of the Royal Military College will provide programmes of excellence that contribute to the development of outstanding leaders for the CAF who value physically active and healthy lifestyles.
+The Athletic Pillar of the Royal Military College will provide programmes of excellence that contribute to the development of outstanding leaders for the CAF who value physically active and healthy lifestyles.
 These programmes will enhance the national reputation and profile of the College and help attract outstanding athletes.

 - to your team and/or squadron including obedience of superiors, e.g., coaches and team captains.
 Loyalty should always be upward first.